 The TBM, tunnel boring machine, is the heart of mechanised excavation.
 TBMs are sophisticated machines, so large that they contain an entire team of up to 20 people during operations.
-This is for each machine), for a total weight of 800 tonnes of iron and other reconditioning on-site prevented CO emissions associated to the transport of new machines, which are typically procured from China underground excavation works requiring the creation of temporary it possible to guarantee the quality of the project within the project shafts used for the launch and recovery of the TBM.
-These are designed by the machine.
-There are multiple sustainability benefits for this major design change:
+This is for each machine), for a total weight of 800 tonnes of iron and other reconditioning on-site prevented CO2 emissions associated to the transport of new machines, which are typically procured from China temporary shafts used for the launch and recovery the TBM.
+These